argoproj/argo-cd/docs/user-guide/projects.md

 Additional projects can be created to give separate teams different levels of access to namespaces.
 The following command creates a new project `myproject` which can deploy applications to namespace `mynamespace` of cluster `https://kubernetes.default.svc`.
-The permitted git source repository is set to `https://github.com/argoproj/argocd-example-apps.git` repository.
+The permitted Git source repository is set to `https://github.com/argoproj/argocd-example-apps.git` repository.

 ```bash